 For my brother’s first backpacking trip, he asked me what I usually ate for lunch.
 I told him I didn’t usually eat lunch.
 He thought I was crazy.
 But when I am exerted I am not hungry, and when I’m backpacking I’m usually exerted all day.
 A simple Cliff Bar is a good enough lunch for me.
 I also snack on trail mix, which is full of high protein and sugar, throughout the day.

-For dinner I eat a ready-made freeze dried or dehydrated meal.
-Some great brands to check out are Heather’s Choice, Good-To-Go, and Mountain House.
-Heather’s Choice and Good-To-Go are dehydrated meals, which makes them a little more heavy than Mountain House or other freeze dried meals.
+For dinner, I eat a ready-made freeze-dried or dehydrated meal.
+A great brand to check out is Bushka’s Kitchen.
 Either way you go you simply add boiling water, let it sit, and then you can eat it right out of the bag.
 And they all are extremely tasty.
-Eating out of the bag means one less dish to have to wash, which is right up my ally.
+Eating out of the bag means one less dish to have to wash, which is right up my alley.

 I’m pretty lazy and haven’t yet gotten into dehydrating my own meals, but someday I would like to.
 There are many great recipes out there.